 GIS has revolutionized traditional disciplines such as geography and inspired scientists from a broad range of fields to combine efforts on leading-edge research.

 GIS graduates will encounter a wide variety of career options, as businesses and governments race to take advantage of technological advances.
-If they wish to enter the public sector, they may work in areas such as public administration and policy analysis; public safety, criminology and emergency preparedness management; environmental management; or urban, regional, social service and transportation planning.
-Businesses also recruit GISc graduates, especially companies focused on marketing; site selection, logistics and real estate; resource exploration (including petroleum) and others.
+If they wish to enter the public sector, they may work in areas such as public administration and policy analysis; public safety, criminology and emergency preparedness management; geospatial intelligence; environmental management; or urban, regional, social service and transportation planning.
+Businesses also recruit GIS graduates, especially companies focused on marketing, site selection, logistics, real estate and resource exploration (including petroleum) among others.

-The general BS degree requires 120 hours to graduate: 42 hours from the University’s core curriculum, 44 hours from the major and 34 hours of electives.
+The general BS degree requires 120 hours to graduate: 42 hours from the University’s core curriculum, 42 hours from the major, and 36 semester credit hours of electives.

 EPPS is at the forefront of leadership, ethics and innovation in the public and nonprofit sectors.
 Our students and faculty look forward to new opportunities to study and address the complex and evolving issues of the future.